 One element of living together is almost inevitable, and that is conflict.

 “Parents with families suddenly confined to home may find themselves wondering: ‘What will we do all day?
-For weeks?'” said Sr. Aleydis Johnson of the Valley of Our Lady Cistercian Monastery in Prairie du Sac, Wisconsin.
+For weeks?'” said a nun of the Valley of Our Lady Cistercian Monastery in Prairie du Sac, Wisconsin, who asked to remain unnamed.
 She acknowledged that parents might be tempted to keep kids constantly busy in order to ward off fights.
 But, she said, conflict can be a way of discovering underlying issues and should not necessarily be feared.

-That message can be “cleansing and redeeming,” Sr. Aleydis said, “because Christ came to restore and transform the ill, the blind, the lame, the poor; those who can’t get it right or make it right; those who can’t save themselves or anyone else.
+That message can be “cleansing and redeeming,” the Cistercian nun continued, “because Christ came to restore and transform the ill, the blind, the lame, the poor; those who can’t get it right or make it right; those who can’t save themselves or anyone else.
 Conflict offers an incomparable opportunity to learn, to heal, to love.
 When we run from conflict we run from our own poverty and the possibility of being made rich in Christ.”

 “So, instead of focusing your efforts on keeping it at bay through an array of neutralizing activity, or retreat, we’d suggest lavishing your attention and availability on one another, simply being together, in one another’s company, without lists of things to do, getting to know one another as persons who can be filled with the fullness of God in order to empty it out onto one another.”